carbon-design-system/carbon-components-svelte/README.md

 </html>
 ```

-Programmatically switch between each of the five Carbon themes by setting the "theme" attribute on the HTML element.
+Or programmatically switch between each of the five Carbon themes by setting the `theme` attribute on the HTML element.

 ```html
 <script>